ericnost/LA_MasterPlan_Analysis/README.md

 # LA_MasterPlan_Analysis
-Jupyter Notebook in R for analyzing the US state of Louisiana's Coastal Master Plan
+Jupyter Notebook in Python for analyzing the US state of Louisiana's Coastal Master Plan